By Dr. Fadi Nukta

 During the initial consultation, one of our providers will discuss the patient’s concerns and aesthetic goals.
 A focused medical and surgical history is completed, which includes any past prescriptions or medicines aimed at treating the acne or scars.
 For instance, a history of using accutane in the previous 6-12 months is a contraindication for the profractional laser treatment.

 The type, area, and depth of scars is determined, and a plan is created accordingly.
 Because most patients have a general discoloration and unevenness to their face, a micro laser peel or a nano laser peel is usually combined with the profractional laser treatment.
-In some cases, combining the profractional laser treatment with PRP (platelet rich plasma) for the treatment of acne scars has shown great effectiveness in treating wounds or scars.
+In some cases, combining the profractional laser treatment with PRF for the treatment of acne scars has shown great effectiveness in treating wounds or scars.
 This process utilizes the healing power of a patient’s own platelets to boost the skin’s collagen regeneration process.
 When combined with profractional laser, blood is taken from the patient and spun to extract pellets of platelets.
 These pellets are then applied to the skin and over the channels created by the laser.
 These channels offer a direct and uninterrupted access for these platelets to penetrate deep into the scar.
-A study published in the journal of dermatologic surgery showed a statistically significant improvement in the degree of edema and the overall improvement in scars when PRP was combined with laser resurfacing.
+A study published in the journal of dermatologic surgery showed a statistically significant improvement in the degree of edema and the overall improvement in scars when PRF was combined with laser resurfacing.

 On the day of treatment, a numbing cream is applied to the areas of concern.
 The numbing process lasts about 40-45 minutes and could be followed by an injection of local anesthetic to areas that will receive the deepest level of treatment.
 These are areas that the provider determines will not be anesthetized enough using a numbing cream alone.